vaughanchandler/linit/README.md

 * `ufw_mysql` - Allows TCP 3306 for MySQL.
 * `ufw_postgres` - Allows TCP 5432 for PostgreSQL.
 * `ufw_sshd` - Allows TCP 22 for SSH (included in `ufw_common`).
+* `ufw_syncthing` - Allows TCP/UDP 22000 and UDP 21027 for Syncthing.
 * `ufw_warpinator` - Allows TCP/UDP 42000 for Warpinator (included in `ufw_common` for Linux Mint only).

 ### Other tags